IKE Platform

 ws:* Goal Reference

-The ws:* plugin goals coordinate cross-repository operations across an IKE workspace — a directory containing one or more git repositories described by a single workspace.yaml manifest.
-Where bare git only sees one repo at a time, ws:* goals fan out across every checked-out subproject in topological order: feature branches stay aligned, parent versions cascade in lockstep, and releases hold their own tag history even when seven repositories ship together.
+The ws:* plugin goals are a typed console over a working set of one or more git repositories — the declared subproject members plus the workspace root (the aggregator), all co-located working trees.
+With a workspace.yaml manifest they coordinate cross-repository operations — fanning out across every member of the working set in topological order so feature branches stay aligned, parent versions cascade in lockstep, and releases hold their own tag history even when seven repositories ship together.

 This page is the comprehensive reference.
 For a narrative tour of how the goals fit together day-to-day, see the Workspace Lifecycle[1] page.
 For a quick intro to running goals from IntelliJ vs. the command line, see the Quick Start sections[2] on the workspace plugin home.